Daniel-Marynicz/SkyShopRecruitmentTasks/README.md

 * [KnpPaginatorBundle] SEO friendly Symfony paginator to sort and paginate
 * [FOSRestBundle] This bundle provides various tools to rapidly develop RESTful API's & applications with Symfony.
 * [Behatch contexts] Behat extension provide most common helper steps
+* [NelmioApiDocBundle] The NelmioApiDocBundle bundle allows you to generate documentation in the OpenAPI (Swagger) format and provides a sandbox to interactively experiment with the API.
+* [NelmioCorsBundle] Adds CORS (Cross-Origin Resource Sharing) headers support in your Symfony application

 The application uses the following coding standards and quality tools:

 ### Doctrine Coding Standard

  The [Doctrine Coding Standard] is a set of rules for [PHP_CodeSniffer].
-It is based on [PSR-1] and [PSR-2] , with some noticeable exceptions/differences/extensions.
+It is based on [PSR-1] and [PSR-12] , with some noticeable exceptions/differences/extensions.
  - Keep the nesting of control structures per method as small as possible
  - Abstract exception class names and exception interface names should be suffixed with ``Exception``
  - Abstract classes should not be prefixed or suffixed with ``Abstract``